-Decarbonisation of energy generation and operations Science-aligned climate action production and use of fossil fuel-based energy, decarbonising energy generation and improving energy efficiency are the most important actions for limiting climate change.
+Decarbonisation of energy generation and operations Sustainability challenge Science-aligned climate action and energy efficiency Since 73 % of global greenhouse gas emissions come from the production and use of fossil fuel-based energy, decarbonising energy generation and improving energy efficiency are the most important actions for limiting climate change.
 Our approach We have set a science-based target of reducing the emissions intensity in our energy generation and operations with at least 98 % from 2006 to become a carbon-neutral company in 2025.
 This covers emissions from generation of heat and power and our operations, including the vessels servicing our wind farms, our vehicles, and our sites (scope 1 and 2).
 We will offset any residual emissions through carbon removal projects to become carbon-neutral in 2025.
-Our progress - and operations by 87 % since 2006 to 58 g $\rm CO_2e/kWh$ in 2021.
+Our progress - We have reduced the GHG intensity of our energy generation and operations by 87 % since 2006 to 58 g $\rm CO_2e/kWh$ in 2021.
 We are on track to reach our target of at least a 98 % reduction by 2025. - We no longer buy or lease fossil-fuelled cars, and by 2025, our entire vehicle fleet, including site and operational vehicles, will be fully electric.
-Currently, we have a 41 % share of electric vehicles (including plug-in hybrids) in our fleet - certificates, mainly from our offshore wind farms. - to ensure that we offset any residual emissions through certified, high-quality nature-based solutions and reach our 2025 carbon-neutral target (scope 1-2).
-In 2021, we agreed with the Gambian government and local NGOs to develop Targets and indicators GHG intensity (scope 1-2) Green share of energy aeneration (%)
+Currently, we have a 41 % share of electric vehicles (including plug-in hybrids) in our fleet - We cover 100 % of our own power consumption with green certificates, mainly from our offshore wind farms. - We are maturing our portfolio of carbon removal projects to ensure that we offset any residual emissions through certified, high-quality nature-based solutions and reach our 2025 carbon-neutral target (scope 1-2).
+In 2021, we agreed with the Gambian government and local NGOs to develop a mangrove conservation and reforestation project.